...

 Increased Energy and Hyperactivity

-Cocaine use leads to a surge in energy levels, causing individuals to become unusually hyperactive, talkative, or restless.
-This heightened energy can feel euphoric initially but is often followed by a crash.
+Cocaine use leads to a sudden and intense surge in energy levels, often described as a rush, causing individuals to become unusually hyperactive, talkative, or restless.
+This heightened energy can feel profoundly euphoric initially, making users feel invincible or incredibly productive, but it is almost invariably followed by a severe crash, leaving them exhausted and irritable.

 Frequent Mood Swings

-Cocaine’s impact on brain chemistry often results in drastic mood swings.
-Users may appear excited and happy one moment, then irritable, anxious, or depressed the next.
+Cocaine’s powerful impact on brain chemistry, particularly dopamine regulation, often results in drastic and unpredictable mood swings.
+Users may appear excessively excited, grandiose, and happy one moment, experiencing intense highs, then quickly pivot to being irritable, anxious, paranoid, or profoundly depressed the next, especially as the drug wears off.

 Weight Loss and Appetite Changes